GloryOfNight/UE4_FirebaseAnalytics/README.md

 # Imrpotant notes:
 Plugin currently support only Android target platfrom, iOS not currently working (if you can finish the job, please feel free to do PR).
-Current supported engine version: 4.24.* (master branch)
+Current supported engine version: 4.25.* (master branch)

-# Features
-1. Android multiple CPU architecture support
-2. Full exposed firebase analytics functionality to own blueprint library (do not requires default AnalyticsBlueprintLibrary plugin)

 # Setup
 1. Download plugin